pgEdge/pgedge-docloader/docs/supported-formats.md

 - Use standard RST heading underlines
 - Avoid complex directives that may not convert well
 - Test conversion with sample documents

+### SGML/DocBook Documents

+- Ensure documents have a `<title>` tag for proper title extraction
+- For PostgreSQL-style reference pages, use `<refentrytitle>` for the main title
+- Use standard DocBook section elements for best heading conversion
+- Test conversion with sample documents before bulk processing

 ## Future Format Support